 Google's traffic doubled after introducing this feature.
 Its usefulness is obvious to anyone who has ever used their search engine, especially the incorporation of its handy spellchecker.

 10. Two-pennies to rub together

-Brin and page used to hang out around the Stanford Computer Science Department loading docks.
-Their hope was to borrow newly arrived PC's to use in their network.
+Brin and Page used to hang out around the Stanford Computer Science Department loading docks in the hope of being able to borrow newly-arrived PC's to use in their network.

 Google's first data center was Larry Page's dorm room.

 When Page and Brin were trying to find buyers to license their search tech, one CEO gave them an interesting response.
 "As long as we're 80 percent as good as our competitors, that's good enough.
 Our users don't really care about search."